Prayers for Anxiety, Healing, and Coping with Life’s Challenges

-A prayer takes seconds to utter, but it can profoundly affect your mood, behavior, and ability to overcome life's challenges.
+A prayer takes seconds to utter, but it can profoundly affect your mood, behavior, and ability to overcome life's challenges, including anxiety, stress, sleep problems, and aging.

 Rabbi Naomi Levy is the author of the best-selling books To Begin Again, Talking to God, Hope Will Find You, and Einstein and the Rabbi.
 She is the spiritual leader of Nashuva in Los Angeles, CA.